rust-lang/rust-wiki-backup/Note-guide-for-new-contributors.md

 You want to contribute to Rust?
 Frankly, you've made an excellent decision.
 Rust is developed by a small and inclusive community that takes *very kindly* to strangers.
 You're going to have a good time.

-The way most people seem to get involved is by simply trying to write Rust code.
+The way [most people][cmr] seem to get involved is by simply trying to write Rust code.
 Inevitably they hit a bug or missing feature, at which point they are compelled to write a patch.

 ## Picking something to do